-Ainsley Earhardt currently serves as co-host of FOX News Channel's (FNC) FOX & Friends First (weekdays 5-6AM/ET).
+Ainsley Earhardt currently serves a co-host of Fox News Channel's (FNC) Fox & Friends (weekdays 6-9AM/ET) alongside Steve Doocy and Brian Kilmeade.
 She joined the network in 2007 and is based in New York.

 Earhardt graduated from the University of South Carolina with a B.A. in journalism.